Rafael Cortijo: Cortijo y su Combo

 The orchestra virtually disbanded in 1962 when Ismael Rivera was arrested for drug possession in Panama.
 According to later reports, various band members concealed illegal drug shipments regularly since they were rarely intercepted at Customs; in this particular occasion an inspection was indeed made, and Rivera willingly took the bulk of the rap for the entire group (including Cortijo, who was deeply affected by Rivera's plea and regretted it through the rest of his life).Their friendship was so important to Rivera, that when Cortijo died, Rivera said he would no longer sing.
-Rafael Ithier and other bandmates went on to found Puerto Rico's salsa group, "El Gran Combo".
+Rafael Ithier and other bandmates went on to found "El Gran Combo".

-In 1973 Cortijo happened to meet the pianist working at WKDM radio in New York, Pepe Castillo, who provided ideas for arrangements that Cortijo would use in his final album, His Time Machine y su Máquina del Tiempo.
+In 1973, Cortijo happened to meet the pianist working at WKDM radio in New York, Pepe Castillo, who provided ideas for arrangements that Cortijo would use in his final album, His Time Machine y su Máquina del Tiempo.
 Coco Records reunited all the former members of "Cortijo y su Combo" orchestra for a one-time-only concert and a subsequent studio recording was issued in 1974.

-The sound of the album was completely unique than his past works, since Castillo provided a fusion of Latin folklore and jazz in his arrangements that were not popularized at that time.
+The sound of the album was completely unique when compared to his past works since Castillo provided a fusion of Latin folklore and jazz in his arrangements that were not popular at that time.
 Rafael Cortijo became well known across Latin America.
-He attributed his success to the sound of his percussion, according to Cortijo, Afro-Caribbean music was known worldwide.
+He attributed his success to the sound of his percussion.
+According to Cortijo, Afro-Caribbean music was known worldwide.
 A member of the Conjunto Monterrey, based in Monterrey, Mexico, he later toured with Daniel Santos' orchestra and worked on radio.

 Death

-Cortijo died of pancreatic cancer on October 3, 1982, at his sister Rosa Cortijo's apartment in the Luis Llorens Torres public housing project in Santurce, Puerto Rico.
+Cortijo died of pancreatic cancer on October 3, 1982, at his sister Rosa Cortijo's apartment in the Luis Lloréns Torres public housing project in Santurce, Puerto Rico.
 He was buried at Cementerio San José in San Juan, Puerto Rico.
 He was posthumously inducted into the International Latin Music Hall of Fame.